caoymg/RecSys-Note/Adversarial/Adversarial Training/notes on ACAE.md

 <img src="https://p3-tt-ipv6.byteimg.com/origin/pgc-image/28220fbe75154451b36787636940d1b4" width="50%" height="50%" />

 conduct the experiments on a pre-trained CAE model using two datasets: MovieLens-1M, and FilmTrust.
-Model performance is evaluated by HR on the hold-out testing dataset.
+Model performance is evaluated by HR on the hold-out testing dataset.
 Sigmoid functions are employed with the cross-entropy loss due to the binary nature of the input ratings.

-- To summarize, both types of noises(Gaussian noise/adversarial noise) pose a more deterimental impact when they are added on encoder or decoder weights.Encoder weight perturbations are less harmful and CAE is more robust against Gaussian noise .
+- To summarize, both types of noises(Gaussian noise/adversarial noise) pose a more deterimental impact when they are added on encoder or decoder weights.Encoder weight perturbations are less harmful and CAE is more robust against Gaussian noise.

 Choose to add adversarial noises on the **encoder/decoder weights** to make the performance degradation as large as possible